jylaroti/polis-digifinland-tools/README.md

     127.0.0.1 	polis.local
     ```

-4. Copy `digifinland-example.env` to a new file called `digifinland-dev.env` and edit variables to match your environment.
+4. Copy `digifinland-example.env` to a new file called `.env` and edit variables to match your environment.

 ## Quickstart to get local environment up with Docker Compose